pdf-raku/PDF-raku/README.md

 ## Overview

-This Perl 6 module provides tools for reading and updating PDF files.
-It is a low level tool-kit that understands PDF as a serialization format, including data structures, compression and indexing, but not the logical PDF document structure.
+perl6-PDF-Tools is a low level tool-kit for opening, reading, editing and writing PDF files.

+This module intends to make it easy to access and manipulate the low level data structures in a PDF, but does not hide details.
+It does not understand the logical document structure of PDF files.
+You will need some awareness of the PDF internal structures to use it effectively.
+Please see the 'Recommended Reading' section below.

-It is possible to construct simple documents and perform simple edits using this tool-kit.
-Or to use it in Perl 6's REPL mode to browse PDF documents.
+It is possible to construct simple documents and perform simple edits by direct manipulation of PDF data structures.
+However, this module is primarily intended for low-level exploration of PDF internals, or as base for higher level modules.

-The medium term plan is to use this as a base for higher level modules. <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction) will provide classes for high-level and structured manipulation of PDF documents.
+<a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction) is being built on this module with the aim of providing a richer set of classes and methods for high-level manipulation of PDF documents.

 Classes in this tool-kit include: